bernardpeh/docker-lamp/README.md

 # Introduction

-This docker configuration will areate a vagrant vm with 3 containers to kickstart your LAMP development.
+This docker configuration will create a vagrant vm with 3 containers to kickstart your LAMP development.

 * db - mysql version 5.7
 * php - php 5.6 + apache